 - disinfect door and toilet handles, taps and the toilet seat after use and disinfect the toilet bowl frequently.

 - drink plenty of fluids while you are ill to prevent dehydration.

-Many different sorts of bacteria (germs) can cause food borne illness.
+There are many different sorts of bacteria (germs) which can cause food borne illness.
 When food is kept warm, these bacteria can grow rapidly and reach dangerous levels within hours.

 Good food hygiene standards in industry and the home are vital to prevent food borne illness.

 The incubation period (time taken from eating the food to feeling unwell) varies with each type of organism and in some cases can be up to 10-15 days after consumption.
 It is important to realise that the last meal you ate may not be the cause of your symptoms.